tywalch/electrodb/README.md

 ## Sub-Collections

 Sub-Collections are an extension of [Collection](#collections) functionality that allow you to model more advanced access patterns.
 Collections and Sub-Collections are defined on [Indexes](#indexes) via a property called `collection`, as either a string or string array respectively.

+> _NOTE: Sub-Collections are only supported on ["isolated" index](#isolated-indexes) types _

 The following is an example of functionally identical collections, implemented as a string (referred to as a "collection") and then as a string array (referred to as sub-collections):